awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 To set up Amazon SNS notifications when a command changes status, complete the following tasks\.

 **Note**
-If you aren't configuring Amazon SNS notifications for your maintenance window, then you can skip Task 5 below\.
+If you aren't configuring Amazon SNS notifications for your maintenance window, then you can skip Task 5 later in this topic\.

 **Topics**
 + [Command summary Amazon SNS notifications](#monitoring-sns-configure-summary)